jack-brind/flashcards/src/tips/react/components.md

 - Remember to use a return statement for components!
 - Use Pascal Case for component names e.g. UserList, ProductCard, ActivityFeed, etc.
 - Best practice is to have a separate file for each of your components
-- Remember to <code>export default ComponentName<code> at the end of the component
+- Remember to <code>export default ComponentName</code> at the end of the component